 A more established wisteria may need less formative pruning, but hard pruning in certain places to eliminate any dead or unwanted branches can be necessary to clear the unwanted limbs and promote strong growth.
 New shoots can then be trained to replace any that you’ve removed.

-If you need any help or advice with pruning your wisteria get in touch with Chiltern Garden Design on the number above.
+If you need any help or advice with pruning your wisteria get in touch with Chiltern Garden Design.

 Revitalise your outdoor space into a stunning haven with the assistance of Chiltern Garden Design.

 Get in touch today to make your garden dreams into reality!Call Us Today